panpanzhang99299/panpanzhang99299.github.io/_pages/about.md

 News
 ============
-* Our application paper "Appropriateness of Applying Cerebrospinal Fluid Biomarker Cutoffs from Alzheimer’s Disease to Parkinson’s Disease" has been accepted for publication on <i>Journal of Parkinson’s Disease</i>.
-The preprint is available at [link](https://doi.org/10.3233/JPD-212989).
+* Our application paper "Appropriateness of Applying Cerebrospinal Fluid Biomarker Cutoffs from Alzheimer’s Disease to Parkinson’s Disease" has been accepted for publication on <i>Journal of Parkinson’s Disease</i>, <b>12</b>(4), 1155--1167.
+The paper is available at [link](https://doi.org/10.3233/JPD-212989).

 [More News](https://panpan-zhang.com/year-archive/)